Ready to get creative?

 7. What if I'm not an Artist?

 Ooh, trick question.
-We’re all artists.
+Anyone can be an artist.
 You don’t have to think of yourself as one (yet), or even think of yourself as being particularly creative.
 A lot of us have complicated relationships with our creativity.
 We’ll work on it.
 You just have a desire to work on something and a willingness to commit to it for 100 days.

 8. What if I miss the start date?